Cost of running the rail network

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Geographical coverage: DfT franchised train operators (Great Britain)

 Information broken down by: DfT franchised train operator

-The total cost of operating the rail network for train operators franchised by the Department for Transport (DfT) in 2012 to 2013 was £10.1 billion, which is £0.5 billion higher than last year.
-This consisted of £6.9 billion of train operator operating costs, and £3.2 billion of Network Grant paid to Network Rail.
+The total cost of operating the rail network for train operators franchised by Department for Transport (DfT) in the financial year ending 2015 was £10.5 billion, which is £0.2 billion higher than last year.
+This consisted of £7.4 billion of train operator operating costs, and £3.1 billion of Network Grant paid to Network Rail.
 Note that the cost of running the whole rail network will have been higher than this as it would include the costs of train operators not franchised by DfT.

 The costs of running the passenger rail network by DfT franchised train operating companies are shown below.